Flawless Physio Logo

 Posterior Tibial Tendonitis vs Tarsal Tunnel Syndrome

-The Tarsal tunnel is a minor groove on the inner ankle that contains blood vessels, nerves and some fatty tissue and this can become irritated through trauma or a biomechanical overload.
-In that case, it often presents with inner ankle pain when walking, numbness or pins and needles on the inner aspect or top of the foot.
+The Tarsal tunnel is a minor groove on the inner ankle that contains blood vessels, nerves and some fatty tissue, and this can become irritated through trauma or a biomechanical overload.

 Posterior Tibial Tendonitis can provide pain with use on the inner ankle.
-Along the medial arch of the foot during or after us, but unlike Tarsal Tunnel Syndrome, it does not provide any neurological symptoms.
+Along the medial arch of the foot during or after us, but unlike Tarsal Tunnel Syndrome, it does not provide neurological symptoms.

 Related Article: Tarsal Tunnel Syndrome: Symptoms & Treatment